home-banner-the-cost-of-food-waste.jpg

 Perhaps unsurprisingly, some studies have found a positive correlation between income and food waste, with higher earners wasting more food.2 It’s not just a case of being able to afford the waste either, but about how we view and value food in the first place.
 When food comes so easily and cheaply, its apparent value is diminished, and we rarely conserve things we don’t value.

-Relatively speaking, we are paying less and less for our food.
-Of the eight countries in the world that spend less than 10% of household income on food, four of these are in Europe.5
+Relatively speaking, we are paying less and less for our food - of the eight countries in the world that spend less than 10% of household income on food, four are in Europe.5

 Created by Andrea van der Berg

 Of course, the abundance of relatively cheap food in Europe is hardly the consumer’s fault – it is part of an issue far bigger than the average household: the result of the systems and market conditions in which food is provided.
-Is raising food costs the answer, to better reflect the true value of food and the cost of waste?
+Is raising food costs the answer to better reflect the true value of food and the cost of waste?
 Maybe, but it seems a bit upside down.
-Surely there are other ways to get people to care about waste.
+Surely there are other ways to get people to care about waste, which won't burden the poorest people.

 Is ‘right’ or ‘wrong’ enough to change habits?

-If we look at the other motivators that came out of the 2018 review mentioned above, second behind financial motivation was the desire to do the ‘right’ thing - a sense that wasting food was just ‘wrong’ in some way.2 There are certainly many reasons to feel this way, whether they are related to environmental impacts of waste or global hunger.
+If we look at the other motivators from the 2018 review mentioned above, the second behind financial motivation was the desire to do the ‘right’ thing - a sense that wasting food was just ‘wrong’ in some way.2 There are many reasons to feel this way, whether they are related to the environmental impacts of waste or global hunger.
 Often however, just a general sense of wasted utility seemed to be enough of a motivation, irrespective of the financial cost of waste.

-In an ideal world, this sense of food waste just being ‘wrong’, or even socially unacceptable, would be ubiquitous, and waste would be frowned upon in the same way as someone lighting a cigarette in a public space would.
-Based on our wasteful habits, it seems we are still a way off such a world.
-Maybe this is because just don’t know how to reduce household waste (something to look at another time!).
+In an ideal world, this sense of food waste just being ‘wrong’, or even socially unacceptable, would be ubiquitous, and waste would be frowned upon like someone lighting a cigarette in a public space would.
+Based on our wasteful habits, we are still a way off such a world.
+Maybe this is because we don’t know how to reduce household waste (something to look at another time!).

-Either way, it makes sense to utilise the full arsenal of communication and motivational tools at our disposal, and if the mantra, “Reduce Food Waste, Save Money' really has the potential to reduce household food waste by 30%, it is surely worth considering.1
+Either way, it makes sense to utilise the full arsenal of communication and motivational tools at our disposal.
+If the mantra, “Reduce Food Waste, Save Money, " has the potential to reduce household food waste by 30%, it is an idea worth spreading.1

 Related articles